Hxnter999/FindWDK/README.md

 FindWDK is licensed under the OSI-approved 3-clause BSD license.
 You can freely use it in your commercial or opensource software.
-Additional components added by Hxnter999 are licensed under the MIT License, unless otherwise specified.
+Additional components introduced in this fork are licensed under the MIT License, unless otherwise specified.

 # Version history

 ## Version 2.0.0

 - Remove msvc support.
-- Add clang/gcc support.
+- Add clang and gcc support.
-- Remove the ability to include the headers provided by microsoft as they are obviously not compatible with other compilers and otherwise require a lot of things to be setup properly
+- Remove the ability to include the headers provided by microsoft as they are obviously not compatible with other compilers or otherwise require a lot of things to be setup properly
 - Add a small header library to provide useful intrinsics and declarations from the wdk.

 ## ~~Version 1.0.2 (TBD)~~